Greater Arab Free-Trade Area (GAFTA) - not a member

 The main trading partner of Djibouti is France; but like the rest of Africa, China is every day more important in Djibouti

-The Republic of Djibouti offers access to many regional markets for companies seeking to expand their business
+The Republic of Djibouti offers access to many regional markets for enterprises seeking to expand their business

-Djibouti has preferential access to the countries of the COMESA, Intergovernmental Authority on Development (IGAD), Arab world, the markets of the EU, and the U.S. (AGOA)
+Djibouti has preferential access to the countries of the COMESA, Intergovernmental Authority on Development (IGAD), Arab world, the markets of the EU, and the United States (AGOA)

-The Djiboutian economy depends on the services sector (87% of the GDP)
+The Djiboutian economy depends on the services sector (87% of GDP)

 The Economic Growth of the port of Djibouti also has been allowed by substantial foreign investment from the United Arab Emirates;